robotwilliams/robot-williams/src/pages/projects/bva.md

 ---
 ## Client

-**In-house** studio rebrand/site redesign for the agency I work at.
+An **In-house** studio rebrand/site redesign for the agency where I am employed.

 #### Project Details